aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-processing/set-linearization-tolerance/_index.md

 ---
-title: Set Linearization Tolerance using Aspose.GIS for .NET
+title: Create Vector Layer and Set Linearization Tolerance using Aspose.GIS for .NET
 linktitle: Set Linearization Tolerance
 second_title: Aspose.GIS .NET API
-description: Master Aspose.GIS for .NET to handle geospatial data effortlessly.
-Follow this step-by-step tutorial and unlock the full potential of GIS development in .NET.
+description: Learn how to create vector layer, set linearization tolerance, and add feature to layer using Aspose.GIS for .NET.
+Follow this step‑by‑step guide to export GeoJSON files.
 weight: 17
 url: /net/geometry-processing/set-linearization-tolerance/
+date: 2025-12-21
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Set Linearization Tolerance using Aspose.GIS for .NET
+# Create Vector Layer and Set Linearization Tolerance using Aspose.GIS for .NET

 ## Introduction
-In the world of Geographic Information Systems (GIS) development, Aspose.GIS for .NET stands out as a powerful toolset for handling spatial data with ease and efficiency.
-Whether you're a seasoned GIS developer or just starting out, mastering Aspose.GIS can significantly enhance your ability to work with geospatial data in .NET environments.
+If you need to **create vector layer** files, control curve precision, and export the result as a GeoJSON document, Aspose.GIS for .NET makes it straightforward.
+In this tutorial you’ll learn how to configure GeoJSON options, set the linearization tolerance, and **add feature to layer** objects—all while keeping the code clean and production‑ready.

+## Quick Answers
+- **What does “create vector layer” mean?** It creates a new GIS vector dataset (e.g., a GeoJSON file) that can store geometries and attributes.
+- **How to set tolerance?** Use the `LinearizationTolerance` property of `GeoJsonOptions`.
+- **Can I export a GeoJSON file?** Yes—simply create a `VectorLayer` with the `Drivers.GeoJson` driver.
+- **Do I need a license?** A valid Aspose.GIS license unlocks all features; a temporary license works for evaluation.
+- **Which .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.

+## What is “create vector layer”?
+Creating a vector layer means initializing a new GIS container (such as a GeoJSON file) that can hold geometric features like points, lines, and polygons.
+This layer becomes the target for any geometry you construct and any attributes you attach.

+## Why configure GeoJSON options?
+Configuring GeoJSON options—especially the **linearization tolerance**—ensures that curved geometries (e.g., `CircularString`) are approximated with a precision that meets your application’s accuracy requirements.
+This step is crucial when you later **export GeoJSON file** for use in web maps or spatial analyses.

 ## Prerequisites
-Before diving into using Aspose.GIS for .NET, ensure you have the following prerequisites in place:
-### 1. Install Visual Studio
-Ensure you have Visual Studio installed on your system.
-Aspose.GIS for .NET seamlessly integrates with Visual Studio, providing a familiar development environment for .NET developers.
-### 2. Obtain Aspose.GIS License
-To unlock the full potential of Aspose.GIS, you need a valid license.
-You can acquire a license from the Aspose website or opt for a temporary license for evaluation purposes.
-### 3. Download Aspose.GIS for .NET
-Download the Aspose.GIS for .NET library from the Aspose website.
-You can find the download link in the resources section below.
+Before we start, make sure you have:

+1. **Visual Studio** installed (any recent version).
+2. **Aspose.GIS license** (or a temporary evaluation key).
+3. **Aspose.GIS for .NET** library downloaded and referenced in your project.
-### 4. Familiarity with C#
+4. Basic familiarity with **C#**.
-Basic knowledge of C# programming language is essential for understanding and implementing the examples provided in this tutorial.

 ## Import Namespaces
-Before you start working with Aspose.GIS for .NET, import the necessary namespaces into your project:
+First, import the required namespaces so the compiler knows where to find the GIS classes:

 ```csharp
 using Aspose.Gis;
 using Aspose.Gis.Formats.GeoJson;